elehcimd/pynb/README.md

 #### Caching

 The caching system allows you to reuse transparently the Python sessions and outputs of previous notebook executions.
-Each cell is associated to an hash generated from these fields:
+Each cell is associated to a hash generated from these fields:

 * **uid**: Unique identifier of the notebook.
 It is either the notebook module name or the class name.
 An additional id can be appended with the command line parameter `--append-id`.